antarctica/bas-style-kit-docs/site/_components/navbar.md

 Navbars are designed to scale with screen size.
 At small sizes key items will be shown normally, with less important items shown in a hidden menu, which can be toggled with a button.
 At larger sizes, all elements are shown directly.

-Always use `.navbar-bsk` and `.navbar` together so that Style Kit specific styles are applied.
+Always use the `.navbar-bsk` and `.navbar` classes together so that Style Kit specific styles are applied.
 {: .alert .alert-info }

 Navbars are relatively *heavy* elements, requiring significant markup and JavaScript plugins to work correctly.
 Where